 One of the patrol team members named Hendri, started working with UPT LLG CIMTROP in 2003 and then joined BNF in 2013.
 Collaboration between UPT LLG CIMTROP and BNF began around 2004.
-One form of collaboration is to protect the NLPSF area by conducting routine patrols to secure forests from illegal activities that contribute to forest destruction.
+One form of collaboration is to protect the LAHG area by conducting routine patrols to secure forests from illegal activities that contribute to forest destruction.

 “I joined the UPT LLG CIMTROP Patrol Team in 2003 with a salary of Rp.
 500,000 per month.
 Our first batch consisted of only 3 people, me, Krisyoyo and Martabina,” Hendri said via telephone interview.

 He also said that he received training from UPT LLG CIMTROP to become a forest guard in Way Kambas, Lampung.
-In addition to the peak of illegal logging, that year also ended the illegal logging period in 17 canals constructed around the NLPSF camp.
+In addition to the peak of illegal logging, that year also ended the illegal logging period in 17 canals constructed around the LAHG camp.

 Hendri added in a serious tone, that it was a very tense moment when facing thieves who were cutting wood using chainsaws and axes, and their number was more than the patrol team.
 The worst scenario is fighting with armed thieves.

 The part that the team fears the most when it comes to patrolling is that in a forest it is past jungle law, he who is strong wins.
-It is a big risk, and a big responsibility, but the call of heart to protect the ancestral forest is the reason that the patrol team remain brave and sincere.
+It is a big risk, and a big responsibility, but the call of the heart to protect the ancestral forest is the reason that the patrol team remain brave and sincere.